Cornell–Syracuse lacrosse rivalry: Syracuse's Rise to National Power (1983 to 1999)

-In the 1983 meeting, #4 Syracuse defeated Cornell en route to its first national title in 26 years.
-The next nine matchups would feature an unprecedented streak where the winning team was ranked either #1 or #2 on top of the polls.
+In the 1983 meeting, No. 4 Syracuse defeated Cornell en route to its first national title in 26 years.
+The next nine matchups would feature an unprecedented streak where the winning team was ranked either No. 1 or No. 2 on top of the polls.
 After four consecutive Orange victories, Richard Moran's team would sweep the 1987 meetings, including the first postseason game between in the two.
-In the 1987 NCAA Division I Men's Lacrosse Championship, the Big Red would top Syracuse in a thrilling Final Four game by a score of 18–15.
+In the 1987 tournament, the Big Red would top Syracuse in a thrilling Final Four game by a score of 18–15.
 The Orange would get revenge the following year, topping unseeded Cornell in the championship game to capture their second NCAA title.
 Syracuse would dominate the rest of the century, winning four more national titles and the remaining eleven matchups between the two.
 Cornell would struggle, only making two more tournament appearances, neither time escaping the first round.

-Recent Years (2000 to Present)
+Recent Years (2000 to present)

 The 21st century brought renewed energy, as under third-year head coach Dave Pietramala, the Big Red would return to the tournament after a successful 2000 season, headlined by a 13–12 victory over the Orange in Ithaca.
 With Jeff Tambroni taking the helm in 2001, Cornell would return to the ranks of the nation's elite and restore balance to the series.
 The rivalry reached a new crescendo in 2009, as the two teams meet in Foxborough to decide the national title.
 In an instant classic, Syracuse nabbed its 11th national title with a 10–9 overtime defeat of the Big Red, their second victory over the team in a championship game.
 After forcing a turnover with 27.6 seconds remaining in the game, Cornell seemed poised for their fourth national title until Kenny Nims stripped the ball and finished the break with four seconds left to force an extra period.
 In overtime, Syracuse senior Dan Hardy assisted Cody Jamieson, who sunk the game-winner to successfully defend the Orange's 2008 crown.
 Since then, Syracuse has defeated in Cornell in six of the last eleven meetings, in a relatively balanced era for a rivalry driven by long streaks.
-Recently, Cornell prevailed over the Orange in their fourth postseason game, a 10 to 9 victory in the 2018 First Round.
+Recently, Cornell prevailed over the Orange in their fourth postseason game, a 10–9 victory in the 2018 tournament.
 The 2020 contest was cancelled due to the COVID-19 pandemic, the first year without the annual game since 1978 and only the fifth overall since the series began in 1920.